 Door frames are prewired at the factory.
-The light fixture above the door serves as a junction box for electrical hook up of the light and light switch (See section 2.9.2).
+On some walk-ins, the light fixture above the door serves as a junction box for electrical hook up of the light and light switch (See section 2.9.2).
+Others, come with a flexible conduit out of the ceiling panel to provide a point of installation for the electrician for the 120V supply.

 In Freezer door panels, a door heater cable is installed and pre-wired at the factory to prevent frost around the door frame.
-A Thermo Disc is mounted inside the light fixture junction box and wired at the factory with the heater cable.
-The Thermo Disc will prevent the heater cable from energizing if the temperature of the box is above 40°F; once the temperature is below 40°F it will energize the heater cable.
-In freezer sections, a heated pressure relief port may be provided and must be connected.
+A Kason Pepi-B creep action micro thermostat is installed at the factory to control the walk-in door heater cable.
+It is factory preset to maintain 102°F (39°C).
+In freezer sections, a heated pressure relief port is provided.
 (See section 2.9.2 for details).